 We always try to work within a positive framework, as outlined in this policy, keeping parents (and if necessary Governors) informed.
-We understand that some children have difficulty with finding the right behaviour sometimes but have many effective strategies to promote inclusion.
-However, there can at times be some who present us with persistent and challenging behaviour which require additional behaviour strategies.
+We understand that some children have difficulty with emotional regulation but we have many effective strategies to promote inclusion.
+However, there can, at times, be some who present us with persistent and challenging behaviour which require additional behaviour strategies.